 The Big Lebowski • Brandt and the Dude • Read the entire scene

-This is just one of writing devices the Coen Brothers use.
+This is just one of literary devices the Coen Brothers use.
 They might just be two of the best working screenwriters today and dialogue is their bread and butter.
 Let's dive deeper into their writing in the video below:

 How to Write Like the Coen Bros • Subscribe on YouTube